 - Chapter 13 bankruptcy: Rather than a liquidating property, you enter a repayment plan with your creditors.
 You typically have up to five years to pay your debts under this plan.

 Each chapter has its own distinct advantages and disadvantages.
 A Charlotte NC bankruptcy attorney will help you decide which option is best suited to your situation.

 Why Should I File for Bankruptcy?

-Bankruptcy is not for everyone.
+While there are many benefits to filing bankruptcy, bankruptcy may not be for everyone.
 You cannot discharge certain debts during bankruptcy, such as unpaid child support, unpaid alimony, and most student loans.
 Before you file bankruptcy, you should consider all of your options.
 For example, you might be able to restructure or settle certain debts directly with your creditors.
 Or, you might benefit from debt counseling.

 However, many Kentucky residents benefit significantly from bankruptcy.
 If you are overburdened by dischargeable debts (such as medical bills, personal loans, and credit card debt), a Charlotte NC bankruptcy lawyer can help you end the harassing phone calls, collections lawsuits, and wage garnishment.
 And, once you are debt-free, you can start rebuilding your credit score and finances.